seamplex/feenox/doc/sds.md

  PHILCO 213      |         $ 78,000         |     2       |  Sep 65
  UNIVAC 1108     |         $ 45,000         |     2       |  Aug 65

-: [Relative speed is expressed with reference to IBM 7030.
-Data for computers expected to appear after 1965 was estimated.]{lang=en-US} {#tbl:1965}
+: Relative speed is expressed with reference to IBM 7030.
+Data for computers expected to appear after 1965 was estimated. {#tbl:1965}

 This is a sound design decision that follows the Unix rules of silence and, more importantly, of economy.
 In effect, more than fifty years ago CPU time was far more expensive than engineering time (@tbl:1965).